 - However, bleeding is variable and can range from a few specks or streaks of blood mixed with mucus to large amounts of fresh blood.

-- Re-bleeding occurs in 8-20% but is more common in those with risk factors (see under 'Prevention' section, below).
+- Re-bleeding is more common in those with risk factors (see under 'Prevention' section, below) .

 Recurrence is rare but it makes sense to counsel patients about precipitating factors (for example, binge drinking, alcohol consumption, excessive straining and lifting, violent coughing) that may lead to a recurrence and are generally hazardous to health.
 Risk factors for recurrent bleeding include:

 - Decreased haemoglobin and platelet count.

 - Intensive care management.